Hellraiser: Sequels and remake

 Concept art by Gary Tunnicliffe for Pinhead from Patrick Lussier's defunct Hellraiser reboot.
 Several ideas and concepts were developed for the project, with William Fichtner at one point considered for the role of the Hell Priest.

 Hellraiser was followed by nine sequels, the first seven of which featured Doug Bradley reprising his role as Pinhead.
 Clive Barker has stated that he signed away the story and character rights to the production company prior to the release of the first film, not realizing the critical and financial success it would be.

-Plans for a Hellraiser remake were publicized in October 2007, when Alexandre Bustillo and Julien Maury were reported to be directing, with Barker producing and Marcus Dunstan and Patrick Melton writing the script.
+Plans for a Hellraiser remake were publicised in October 2007, when Alexandre Bustillo and Julien Maury were reported to be directing, with Barker producing and Marcus Dunstan and Patrick Melton writing the script.
 After Maury and Bustillo left the project, Todd Farmer and Patrick Lussier were attached, with production slated for an early 2012 release.
 However, following the release of Hellraiser: Revelations (2011) to secure continuing rights, Farmer and Lussier were no longer involved.
 By 2018, after the critical and commercial success of Halloween, Miramax Films had confirmed plans for new Hellraiser installments.
 The film was green-lit in early 2019, with David Bruckner directing from a script written by Ben Collins and Luke Piotrowski.
 It was released on Hulu in October 2022.
 A Hellraiser television series is in development at HBO.